-Coastal Gan is inspired by the Reggio Emilia philosophy.
+Coastal Gan is inspired by the Reggio Emilia & R.I.E. philosophies.
 We hope to provide our young learners with a lifelong LOVE for learning, innovation, and thinking out of the box, along with a Judaic curriculum taught in an authentic, hands-on and creative way.
-It is a project-based approach to early childhood education.
+It is a play-based approach to early childhood education.

 Therefore, we give children the opportunity to interact in a meaningful environment where they can construct new ideas, learn to think, reason, question, problem-solve, and experiment, as they discover who they are and the world around them.